layabox/layaair-doc/English/Layabox_Intro/HTML5_job_opportunities.md

 ​        With the push of Layabox engine, HTML5 technology has been able to achieved original and competitive 2D, 3D, VR, AR games.
-Target Flash, APP, HTML5 release in once with same technology, optimized and concept for scalable engine technology. it expected to be use for general-purpose multimedia content and long term for developers.
-HTML5 engine technology will get more job opportunities.
+Target Flash, APP, HTML5 release in once with same code, optimized and concept for scalable engine. it expected to be use for general-purpose multimedia content and long term for developers.
+HTML5 technology will get more job opportunities.